MySQL commands - II--(DML (DATA MANIPULATION LANGUAGE))

 +-----------+-------------+---------+----------+-------+

--- You can modify more than one values
+-- You can modify more than one value

 UPDATE products SET quantity = quantity + 50, price = 1.23 WHERE name = 'Pen Red';